 A request for information must be clearly addressed to the University: the University will not respond to letters or emails which are not clearly addressed to and intended for the University.
 A downloadable FOI Information Request Form FOI-8 (PDF, 198kB) is available which facilitates the submission of a valid request.
 The form can be submitted electronically to email@example.com or it can be printed off, completed and posted or faxed to:

 Reviews and appeals

 The Information Commissioner is responsible for enforcing rights of access to information and the operation of the publication scheme.
-You may appeal to the Information Commissioner in writing (FOI/EIR Complaints Resolution, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF) or electronically.
+You may apply to the Information Commissioner in writing (FOI/EIR Complaints Resolution, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF) or electronically for a decision whether, in any specified respect, your request for information has been dealt with by the University in accordance with the requirements of Part I of the Act.
 The Information Commissioner will not normally take action unless he is satisfied that the University's review procedures have been exhausted.